 Anyway, the two princesses are polar opposites: Meryl seeks adventure and wants to leave the palace and go find a cure for the Gray Death and find the fairies.
 Addie is scared of practically everything, especially Meryl leaving and makes her swear to not leave until Addie has married (she promises herself she will never marry because then Meryl will never be able to leave).

-I didn’t hate the book; it did have some great parts.
+I didn’t hate The Two Princesses of Bamarre; it did have some great parts.
 I loved the dragon scenes, and I liked how the plot was resolved.
 It really was a fine book, made worse by the unavoidable comparisons with Ella Enchanted.